 Applicants who are going to graduate in May/June/July shall provide a Study Confirmation with a clearly indicated date of graduation issued by their school.

-Once you graduate, you must provide a scan of a notary-certified copy of the Diploma with Diploma supplement / Graduation Certificate with a Transcript of Records with an authentication (Apostille or Super-legalization) and translation to the English or Czech language as soon as possible.
+Once you graduate, you must provide a scan of a verified copy of the Diploma/Graduation certificate with a Transcript of Records with an authentication (Apostille or Superlegalization) and translation to the English or Czech language as soon as possible.

-Preparing the notary-certified Diploma and Transcript of Records with the authentication and translation into English/Czech in a timely manner is crucial for the timely submission of a visa application when applying through the governmental project Režim Student.
+Preparing the verified copy of the Diploma/Graduation certificate and the Transcript of Records with the authentication and translation into English/Czech in a timely manner is crucial for the timely submission of a visa application when applying through the governmental project Režim Student.